 Why are flies so beloved, esteemed, and respected in Girona?
 Well, flies are solely responsible in 1286 for saving Girona from the French army during one of the many sieges and attacks the French orchestrated against Girona through the years.

-In the process of ransacking the church of Sant Feliu, the French broke open the tomb of Narcissus (“Narcis”), a bishop martyred in the 4th century, and swarms of stinging flies flew out.
-These flies chased each one of the soldiers away from the entire city.
+While ransacking the church of Sant Feliu, the French broke open the tomb of Narcissus (“Narcis”), a bishop martyred in the 4th century.
+Swarms of stinging flies flew out, chasing each soldier away from the entire city.

 For this reason, flies are known as the defender of Girona’s patron saint, Narcis.
 When visiting Girona, take a moment to touch one of Saint Narcis’ stone sculpture flies displayed on the building walls and ask for a miracle for yourself.
 It can’t hurt, right?